olamigokayphils/ctdepot/README.md

 # ctdepot
-Deploying ajax with Dajngo to make query the database and make a real-time update to the frontend without refreshing the Page
+Deploying ajax.js with Dajngo to query the database and make a real-time update to the frontend without refreshing the Page